T-Tavares/mk-components-cli/README.md

     npm i mk-components-cli --dev

-You'll need to use npx to run the commands or, my prefered way.
+You'll need to use npx to run the commands if install locally.

+or, my prefered way. (no npx needed)

     npm i -g mk-components-cli